juliawoeste/DSE-6000-Final-Project/readme-dash.md

 # Steps to follow

-1. Open Google Cloud Shell
+1. Open Google Cloud Shell at https://console.cloud.google.com/

 	In your home directory create a virtual environment using the command below